 To schedule a consultation or to receive more information about our services, please call us at (414) 273-2422 or fill out the form below and a member of our staff will contact you.
 All inquiries are confidential and you will receive a prompt response.

-We offer the option of virtual meetings.
-This includes statewide family law mediation services via Zoom.
-We are also available individually by email, telephone, or video conferencing at your convenience.
+For your convenience, we offer the option of virtual meetings instead of in-person.
+This includes statewide family law mediation for couples via Zoom.
+We are also available individually by email, telephone, video conferencing or meeting at your convenience.
 We will work collaboratively with you to address any personal needs or preferences you may have.